Flag of Myanmar: 2006–2007 proposals

 A new design for the national flag was proposed on 10 November 2006 during a constitutional convention.
 The new flag would have consisted of three equally sized green, yellow, and red horizontal stripes, with a white star in the hoist end of the green stripe.

 In September 2007, another new design was proposed with a larger white star in the middle and with the stripes in a different order, namely: yellow, green, and red.
 The proposal was a version of Burmese Tricolour with the white star.
+This proposal is also based on the flag of the National Coalition Government of the Union of Burma.

 The flag proposed in September 2007 was included in the new constitution, and was accepted with the 2008 referendum.

-2019 proposals
+Former 2019 proposals

-The ruling National League for Democracy (NLD) proposed a series of constitutional amendments in July 2019, including one to change the national flag.
+Two years before the 2021 coup, the ruling National League for Democracy (NLD) proposed a series of constitutional amendments in July 2019, including one to change the national flag.
 Four political parties, the NLD, SNLD, ZCD and NUP proposed four new designs for the flag.
 The NLD proposed changing the national flag as they do not believe that the flag adopted in 2010 has the full support of the people of Myanmar.
 Their proposed flag was based on the flag adopted by the country at independence and consisted of a red field with a blue canton in the upper hoist.
 Within the blue canton is a large white star representing the union which is surrounded by 14 smaller white stars representing the states and regions of the country.